2021 St Kilda Football Club season: Home and away season

 Due to the Coronavirus pandemic, the AFL's announcement of the 2021 fixture was significantly delayed compared with previous years.
 The AFL announced the round one fixture on 20 December and a tentative full fixture on 21 December.
-2021 sees the Saints play fellow 2020 finalists Richmond, Port Adelaide, Geelong and West Cost twice.
+2021 sees the Saints play fellow 2020 finalists Richmond, Port Adelaide, Geelong and West Coast twice.
 The Saints will for the first time play an AFL match in Cairns, Queensland, when they host Adelaide in round 13; the game will be played place of the Saints' fixture against Port Adelaide in Shanghai, China (which it played in 2019, but was cancelled in 2020 due to the pandemic).
 AFL crowds were capped at 50% in Victoria for round 1, but the cap was lifted to 75% for Round 2 onwards.
 On 27 May the AFL and Victorian Government announced there would be no crowds for round 11 following the implementation of a seven-day COVID-19 lockdown in Melbourne.
 On 2 June, the Saints and Swans' Round 12 and Round 21 fixtures were swapped due to a COVID-19 outbreak in Melbourne.